jhspetersson/turtle-commander/README.md

 - Select files with space and insert
 - Clipboard-style copy/cut/paste (Ctrl+C, Ctrl+X, Ctrl+V) with buffer indicator in the tool window header
 - Drag-and-drop between panels and to/from the Project tool window
+- Compare files (with the standard diff tool)
 - Draggable and reorderable tabs with the context menu
 - Session state persistence: open tabs, panel sizes, and column layouts are saved per project
 - Middle-click to close tabs